Nakba denial: In Palestine

 In May 2023, Palestinian Authority President Mahmoud Abbas issued a decree defining the Nakba as a "crime against humanity", and making its denial a criminal offense punishable by up to two years in jail.
 The legislation echoed developments in Israel, where lawmakers in the hardline 37th government had proposed outlawing the waving of Palestinian flags.

 In the United States

+The 2000 Camp David Summit and subsequent US proposals encouraged Israel to "acknowledge the moral and material suffering caused to the Palestinian people as a result of the 1948 war" but did not endorse an unlimited right of return for the descendants of Palestinian refugees.

-During the 2000 Camp David Summit, U.S. negotiators backed Israel's refusal to acknowledge a Palestinian right of return to their homeland and its denial of its role in perpetrating the Nakba.
-In December 2020, 22 Republican representatives led by Doug Lamborn sent President Donald Trump a letter urging him to erase Palestinian refugees and their rights as a matter of U.S. policy, calling for an end to "the fiction of the 'right of return'" caused by the Nakba as "unrealistic".
-"We do not believe it [5.3 million refugees] accurately reflects the number of actual Palestinian refugees", they wrote.
+In December 2020, 22 Republican representatives led by Doug Lamborn sent President Donald Trump a letter calling for an end to "the fiction of the 'right of return'" caused by the Nakba.
+"We do not believe it [5.3 million] accurately reflects the number of actual Palestinian refugees", they wrote.

 In Germany

-In March 2024, amid the Gaza war, Germany's Social Democratic Party and Christian Democratic Union Party issued a directive for the distribution of leaflets in high schools in Neukölln that dismissed the historical realities of the Nakba as "myth".
+The Neukölln district council in Berlin passed a motion advocating the use in high schools of brochures that dismiss the Nakba as "myth".

-In popular culture

-The 1960 American film Exodus was based on Leon Uris' 1958 novel.